Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

 Our First Dark Winter

 Having signed a governing agreement, the Plymouth settlers then elected their first governor, John Carver.
-During their first forays ashore, the settlers discovered that the area was largely desolate due to a pandemic.
+During their first forays ashore, the settlers discovered that the area was largely desolate.

-In the years prior to their arrival, the population of the local tribes had been decimated by civil wars and by a plague brought by European fisherman.
+In the years prior to their arrival, the population of the local Indian tribes had been decimated by civil wars and by a plague brought by European fisherman.
 The disease had wiped out whole villages, where the settlers found only scattered bones, left to the elements because no one survived to bury them.

 They decided to build their settlement on the ruins of an abandoned Indian village called Patuxet, where once as many as 2,000 Indians had lived before the plague ravaged the area.